MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/distribution.md

 ### Deploying the Evergreen WebView2 Runtime

 Only one installation of the Evergreen WebView2 Runtime is needed for all Evergreen apps on the device.
-There are a number of tools available at [Download the WebView2 Runtime][Webview2Installer].
-The following tools help you deploy the Evergreen Runtime.
+Several tools are available at [Download the WebView2 Runtime][Webview2Installer] to help you deploy the Evergreen Runtime.

 *   For online clients: _WebView2 Runtime Bootstrapper_ is a tiny \(approximately 2 MB\) installer.
 The WebView2 Runtime Bootstrapper downloads and installs the Evergreen Runtime from Microsoft servers that matches the user's device architecture.
     *   In the setup part of your WebView2 app, link to the bootstrapper.
 Use a link to programmatically download the bootstrapper; select the **Get the Link** button at the above download page.